k0shk0sh/EasyVersion/README.md

 ## Example

 Before publishing your new awesome library, module or app, call either one of the tasks first followed by your releasing task.

+You can also refer to [ComposeEasyForms-Library](https://github.com/k0shk0sh/ComposeEasyForms) that uses this library to manage its release update versioning.

 > P.S: this library uses itself to manage its release versioning.